 Marie-Claude's rallying career hit somewhat of a rut in 1973.
-She failed to finish most of the major rallies she entered, due to a series of technical faults with her Ascona and the Opel Commodore it was sometimes substituted for.
+She failed to finish most of the major rallies she entered, due to a series of technical faults with her Ascona, and the Opel Commodore for which it was sometimes substituted.
 These included the Tour de Corse and the RAC Rally.
-Her only real highlight on this side was her class win in the Commodore on the Tour de France.
+Her only real highlight, on this side, was her class win in the Commodore on the Tour de France.

 Circuit racing was a different matter though; Henri and Marie-Claude recorded their first Le Mans finish in their Corvette that year.
 In addition to their maiden chequered flag, they were twelfth overall and first in the class for GT cars over 5000cc.
 That year, Marie-Claude also raced in a series of national events in a Lola T290 prototype, eager to make progress in her sportscar career.
 Her best result seems to have been an eighth place at Magny-Cours.